athenasbane/campaign_manager/README.md

 # Campaign Manager

+## Description

 Campaign Manager is a TTRPG Campaign managing website.
 The site connects to a CMS and builds the website around the content that you would like to be visable to your players.
+You can see a version of this at [Teratin](https://teratin.info)

 Current features include: